Star Trak Entertainment: Resurgence

 In 2006, Pharrell released his debut solo album, In My Mind.
 The album provided another two hits for the label and capitalized what is the Neptunes sound.
 These singles were "Can I Have It Like That", with Gwen Stefani, and "Number One", with Kanye West.
 Other releases in 2006 were Robin Thicke's second album, The Evolution of Robin Thicke, which featured the hit, "Lost Without U." The last 2006 release was Clipse's second album, Hell Hath No Fury, the album featured another hit for the label, "Mr. Me Too."
 This was their first release through their Re-Up Gang Records imprint.
 Because of constant delays on the album's release date, and a small amount of production, then low record sales, Clipse asked for their release from the Jive Records label with in terms released them from Star Trak Entertainment moving their Re-Up Gang Records imprint to Columbia Records.
 Star Trak Entertainment has since signed Teyana Taylor to their roster, along with Chester French, Natasha Ramos, Epoch When and Sergio Veneno.
 In 2007, Kenna released his album, Make Sure They See My Face.
 Releases for 2008 included N.E.R.D and Robin Thicke.
 Releases for 2009 included Chester French, Teyana Taylor, Kenna, Clipse and Teriyaki Boyz.
 In 2013, the label saw success once again with the chart-topping single "Blurred Lines", performed by Robin Thicke featuring Pharrell & T.I.

+In June 2025, Rob Walker relaunched Star Trak at the suggestion of Pharrell.